 - Remove broken beans and stones from dried mung beans.
 Broken beans will not sprout and will only rot, not letting other beans sprout.
 Stones will be hard to separate after beans sprout, so remove them before sprouting.

 - Wash and rinse the mung beans.
 Pour some filtered water over them and soak for 24 hours at room temperature.
 After that, wash, and rinse.

 - Wet the cheesecloth.
 Lay the cheesecloth inside the steamer tray.
 Spread the soaked mung beans on the cheesecloth.

 - Place the steamer tray on the steamer pot.
 Cover the lid.
 Cover the lid with a dark towel.

 - Sprinkle some water every 3-4 hours.
 The less you water, the slower it grows.

 - On approximately day 5 the mung beans sprouts will be ready.

 - Rinse the sprouts really well.
 Put them inside plastic bags and keep in the fridge for up to 7 days.
 After that time, they may start to turn brown.

 - Make a sprout mung bean salad, soups, or other dishes using your sprouted mung beans.

 What’s next?
-Make a Sprouted Mung Bean Salad!
+Now you can make a Sprouted Mung Bean Salad using your sprouted beans!